tonyjurg/Parashot/WeeklyParasha/01 - Bereshit/README.md

 <img src="stablediffusion_image.png">

-Image created by Stable Diffusion using prompt "in the beginning god created the heavens and the earth" (cinematic-default).
+Image created by Stable Diffusion using prompt "in the beginning God created the heavens and the earth" (cinematic-default).